Redcliff, Zimbabwe: Sports

 Zisco Athletics teams produced many talented athletes, Christopher Madzokere, Stanley Mandebele, Melusi Ndlela, Tinos Maridza, Patson Muderedzi, Sam Madzinga and Mark Fanucci all of whom were members of Zisco's 4×100- and 4×400-metre relay team.
 These five athletes represented Zisco, the Midlands province and Zimbabwe at international competitions including the 1982 Commonwealth Games in Brisbane, Australia.

-The Redcliff Cricket County was then founded by Portipher Banda (Vice Captain), Osborn Nayoto (Coach), Brian Gwinji (Sponsor) and Dobson Mutemeri (Team Scorer) in the early 2000s.
-The club went on to produce players who represented the Midlands provincial team known as The Haggie Rhinos.
-These players, among others, included Portipher Banda, Sean Silubonde and Justin Lewis.
-Cricket also was introduced to Redcliff Primary School via an initiative by the founding members of the Redcliff Cricket County and sponsorship from the Midlands Cricket Union.
-Three Redcliff cricket players represented the Midlands Team Under 15 in 1992, Charles Zimbowa, Thabane Mazabane and Bond Nayoto.

 Water Reticulation

 Redcliff has no direct water source and is provided with water via the Kwekwe network.
 There have been multiple problems with payments of water bills.

 ZiscoSteel helped in the funding of Sebakwe Dam which supplies Kwekwe with water.
 Since the closure of ZiscoSteel, Kwekwe has switched off Redcliff numerous times.

 Since the shutdown of a major firm (Ziscosteel) the standard of living of the majority became so tough, now people are relying on buying and selling, gold panning, selling scrap metal and coal.